1_porquerolles_island_photo_eric_valli.jpg

 NEAREST AIRPORTS: MARSEILLE PROVENCE AIRPORT, 2 HOUR DRIVE

-Porquerolles Island has been put on the map.
-It might not have been the first place that comes to mind to visit in the Côte d’Azur.
-But with steep cliff coasts accessible only by hiking on the southern side, and turquoise crystal waters on the northern, and the recent addition of Fondation Carmignac, it should certainly be on your top ten.
+Porquerolles Island has now been firmly put on the map.
+It might not have been the first place that came to mind when thinking of the Côte d’Azur, but with steep cliffside coasts accessible only by hiking on the southern side, and turquoise, crystal clear waters on the northern, along with the recent addition of the Fondation Carmignac, it certainly deserves a place in your top ten.

 Photo: Lionel Barbe